dongwhee-kim/QEC_Exercise/00_Background/README.md

 **[8]** Stephens, Ashley M. "Fault-tolerant thresholds for quantum error correction with the surface code."
 Physical Review A 89.2 (2014): 022321.

 **[9]** "Quantum error correction below the surface code threshold."
 Nature 638, no. 8052 (2025): 920-926.

+**[10]** Das, Poulami, Aditya Locharla, and Cody Jones.
+"Lilliput: a lightweight low-latency lookup-table decoder for near-term quantum error correction."
+Proceedings of the 27th ACM International Conference on Architectural Support for Programming Languages and Operating Systems.
+2022.

+**[11]** Vittal, Suhas, Poulami Das, and Moinuddin Qureshi.
+"Astrea: Accurate quantum error-decoding via practical minimum-weight perfect-matching."
+Proceedings of the 50th Annual International Symposium on Computer Architecture.
+2023.

+**[12]** Alavisamani, Narges, et al. "Promatch: Extending the Reach of Real-Time Quantum Error Correction with Adaptive Predecoding."
+Proceedings of the 29th ACM International Conference on Architectural Support for Programming Languages and Operating Systems, Volume 3.
+2024.